 To then wait until the task is due to check if its been done, we tell the process to wait two days (You can select whatever amount of days you wish).

-Then after the two days wait the task should be done so we use the step 'check task actioned' and then choose the action of what to do if it has been completed.
+We expect the task to be actioned after the two days wait.
+So we use the step 'check task actioned' and then choose the action of what to do if it has been completed.